 Any of your crew inside the medbay will be healed, they don't have to be standing still.
 With a lot of pausing and fiddling with crew movement you can heal 4 crew in a 3-slot medbay this way.

-2 Zoltans in a shield room leaves one unionizable shield - Zoltan power ignores ions.
+2 Zoltans in a shield room leaves one unionizable shield layer - Zoltan-provided power ignores ion damage.

-With Rock C, naming the Crystal "Ruwen" gives you a quest marker in the Rock Homeworlds.
-This leads to the Crystal sector.
+With the Rock C, naming the Crystal crewmember you start with "Ruwen" gives you a quest marker in the Rock Homeworlds.
+This leads to the Crystal sector portal.

 Upgrade your engines!